Lab Manual

 1. Join the Slack

-2. Make a free Dropbox account.
+2. Make a Dropbox account.

-3. Ask to be added to the lab calendar
+3. Ask to be added to the lab calendar.

 4. Email a pic of your BuffOne card to Dan for lab access.